Clayspace Studios Ltd Terms & Conditions

 Due to space restrictions we can only keep hold of finished or bisque fired pots for 1 additional term after the current term.

-- Unclaimed greenware will have probably dried out too much to be re-worked, turned, altered after about 1 month so the clay will be recycled.
+- Unclaimed greenware will have probably dried out too much to be re-worked, turned, altered after about 1 month.
+At the end of every term all unfinished pots will put on shelves in the basement for the duration of the next term and then recycled.

-- Unclaimed biscuit fired pots will either be donated to the communal Raku Pot Box or be smashed and disposed of.
+- Unclaimed biscuit fired pots will either be donated to the communal Unloved Pot Box or be smashed and disposed of.

 - Finished glazed pots will be sold as part of Clayspace Studios fund raising activities.